Mercedes-Benz GLE: Third generation (W166/C292; 2011)

-An On&Off Road Package is available for most markets (now including North America) as of the 2013 model year.
+An On&Off Road Package is available for most markets (including North America) as of the 2013 model year.
 The package adds a two-speed dual range Magna Powertrain transfer case with center differential lock, reduction gearing, underbody skid plates, and a 6-mode selectable terrain driving program system.
 The rear differential lock has been discontinued.

 Open front and rear differentials are fitted, and use four-wheel electronic traction system (4-ETS) to simulate front and rear differential locks.

 The Mercedes M-Class won first place in the "Luxury Crossover SUV" category and has been named the most ideal vehicle for Americans based on a study undertaken by California-based automotive research and consulting firm AutoPacific.

 Mercedes-Benz India established a manufacturing plant in Chakan, Pune in early 2009 that rolled out the first W166 M-Class to be built outside the US in October 2012.
 In the following month, Mercedes-Benz Indonesia began M-Class assembly at a factory in Wanaherang, West Java.
 These plants perform final assembly of vehicles shipped as "knocked-down" kits from Vance, USA.

 In the second half of 2015 a facelifted W166 was released as the GLE, along with a coupé version.

 The previous Popemobile was based on the 2012 M-Class and was delivered in December 2012.